Greek Orthodox Patriarchate of Antioch: Administration and structure

-The Patriarch
+Patriarchate

-The Patriarch is elected by the Holy Synod from among the metropolitans who compose it.
-The Patriarch presides the Holy Synod and executes its decisions.
+The patriarch is elected by the Holy Synod from among the metropolitans who compose it.
+The patriarch presides the Holy Synod and executes its decisions.
 He also acts as metropolitan of the Archdiocese of Antioch and Damascus.

-The current Patriarch, John X (Yazigi), was elected on December 17, 2012, succeeding to Metropolitan Saba Esber, who had been elected locum tenens on December 7, 2012, following Ignatius IV (Hazim)'s death.
+The current patriarch, John X (Yazigi), was elected on December 17, 2012, succeeding to Metropolitan Saba Esber, who had been elected locum tenens on December 7, 2012, following Ignatius IV (Hazim)'s death.